Michigan

 Prevailing Wage

 The state’s prevailing wage was repealed in 2018 following a signature gathering effort that forced the legislature to consider issue.
 However, in 2022, Governor Gretchen Whitmer reinstated prevailing wage on construction projects via a legally questionable executive order.
 Courts upheld a challenge to the Governor’s order, ruling the statewide imposition of prevailing wage invalid, but expressly permitted municipalities to impose their own prevailing wage mandates.
-There is significant uncertainty around the issue, and at best could lead to a patchwork of inconsistent local policies.
+This was followed by full codification by the legislature in 2023 of their statewide prevailing wage policy.

 -